jungmannlab/picasso/docs/render.rst

 Fit image to window
 ^^^^^^^^^^^^^^^^^^^
-Fits the image to be displayed in the window.
+Fits the reconstructed image to be fully displayed in the window.

 Slice (3D)
 ^^^^^^^^^^